 The streetscape in the area surrounding the subject site has an old rural/suburban character.
 Most homes are large, well kept 25 - 35 year old Bungalows situated on acreages.
-The future streetscape will be defined by building scheme regulations in the numerous new developments surrounding the subject site.
+The future streetscape will be defined by almost entirely by building scheme regulations in the numerous new developments surrounding the subject site.